ruggero95/jira-issue-chrome-extension/README.md

 ## 🐛 Known Issues <a name = "bug"></a>

-- Reset button does not retrigger rerender of user select but reset filter to from local storage
+- Reset button does not retrigger rerender of user select but reset filter from local storage
 - typings of context are bad
 - Initial Setup guide